tencentyun/TSR/Android 接入指南.md

    // Perform super-resolution rendering and get the enhanced texture ID. int outputTextureId = tsrPass.render(inputTextureId);

+   // Reinitialize if there are changes in image dimensions or srRatio.
-   // Reinitialize with new parameters if needed. tsrPass.reInit(newInputWidth, newInputHeight, newSrRatio);
+   TSRPass.TSRInitStatusCode reInitStatus = tsrPass.reInit(newInputWidth, newInputHeight, newSrRatio);
+   if (reInitStatus == TSRPass.TSRInitStatusCode.SUCCESS) {
+      outputTextureId = tsrPass.render(inputTextureId);
+   }

    // Release resources when no longer needed. tsrPass.deInit();